edwindoit/edwindoit.github.io/content/home.md

 ## About
 I’m interested in understanding how the world works and using that knowledge to become more effective.
 Right now, I’m most passionate about writing The 4 Acts, a problem-solving framework I created based on Critical Rationalism and the ideas of David Deutsch.
-The 4 Acts is not about solving just any problem or maximizing output.
+The 4 Acts is not about solving any problem or purely maximizing output.
 It’s about making progress toward a specific and intentional outcome.
 That takes more than productivity; it requires reflecting on your direction and questioning what truly matters.